Learn the Not-So-Basics

 How Root Cause Probing Improves Medical Device Design

-Often, users don’t know why they made a mistake, so the art of Root Cause Probing is digging deeper to uncover what went wrong.
-To do this, human factors researchers have some tried-and-true methods.
+Often, users don’t know why they made a mistake.
+Human Factors researches use the art of Root Cause Probing to uncover what went wrong.

 Read more